chriswu8/COMP2800/README.md

 Upcoming Due Dates (subject to change):

-Apr 29, 2022 6:00 PM - Quiz 1 (sprint 1 individual retrospective)
+May 2, 2022 6:00 PM - Project Proposal

-Apr 29, 2022 11:59 PM - Cheating and plagiarism pledge (Assignment)
+May 2, 2022 11:59 PM - Sprint Planning

 May 4, 2022 6:00 PM - Git Quiz

 May 6, 2022 6:00 PM - Quiz 2 (sprint 2 individual retrospective)

+May 6, 2022 6:00 PM - Git Workflow Assignment

+May 6, 2022 6:00 PM - Responsisve web template that supports login/logout, redirect, sessions

+May 6, 2022 6:00 PM - Github creation & workflow assignment

+May 6, 2022 6:00 PM - Wireframes

+May 6, 2022 6:00 PM - Team retrospective

 May 13, 2022 11:59 PM - Quiz 3 (sprint 3 individual retrospective)